End to End Walkthrough with Polars

 Next, we will evaluate the performance of every model for every series using common error metrics like Mean Absolute Error (MAE) or Mean Square Error (MSE) Define a utility function to evaluate different error metrics for the cross validation data frame.

-First import the desired error metrics from datasetsforecast.losses
+First import the desired error metrics from utilsforecast.losses

-Then define a utility function that takes a cross-validation data frame
+define a utility function that takes a cross-validation data frame as a

 error metric for every unique id and fitted model and all cutoffs.